vaibhavanuragi2004/tripcraftAI/README.md

 # ✈️🤖 TripCraftAI

 **TripCraftAI** is an intelligent travel itinerary generation and management application.
 It leverages the power of Large Language Models (LLMs) to create **personalized, culturally-aware, and optimized travel plans** for tourists in India.
-Beyond planning, it serves as a **travel companion** — with live tracking, weather alerts, budget insight, and contextual AI help.
+Beyond planning, it serves as a **travel companion** — with live tracking, weather alerts, budget insight, train and hotel booking website redirection and contextual AI help.